 Essentially, you would assign a weight to different parameters and multiply that with the point to calculate the average.

-For example, if you see that questions posted around controversial news are getting a good result, you can boost this type of content by adding incentivization to content creation, i.e., by offering points to members to post and participate in this type of question.
+For example, if you see that questions posted around recent news are getting a good result, you can boost this type of content by adding incentivization to content creation, i.e., by offering points to members to post and participate in this type of content.

 Here we focus on the state of the community itself, i.e., exactly how well the community is performing.
 This can reveal valuable insights by answering questions such as the following: